Art at the Co-op

 Thom J. Ertl was born and raised on a multigenerational vegetable farm and orchard located in southeastern Wisconsin.
 His family has owned and operated the farm and orchard for more than 100 years.
-Along with the expectations of being “a farm kid,” he always made time to be inspired by the world around him.
+Along with the expectations of being “a farm kid,” he always made time to be inspired by the

 “I continue to put into practice what my childhood brought to me.
 Grandma’s love, support and influence have been invaluable in the thought process I employ today.”